jbasdf/react-kindling/README.md

 # NOTE this project is not being actively maintained and contains bugs.
 It can be used as a starting point, but it needs work.
+As an alternative check out the [React Client Starter App](https://github.com/atomicjolt/react_client_starter_app) which is the newer and maintained version.

 # React.s Kindling